ad-freiburg/esa2018-experiment/BLOGPOST.md

 Both of these extremes are wrong, and this is still not widely understood or acted upon.

 **Third, how do we incorporate these results to improve the reviewing process?**
-Let us assume that the results from the NIPS and the ESA experiment are no anomalies.
+Let us assume that the results from the NIPS and the ESA experiment are not anomalies.
 Then there are some pretty straightforward ways how we can incorporate them into the current reviewing process.
 For example, discussion of papers in the alleged "gray zone" could be dropped.
 Instead, this energy could be used to communicate and implement the semantics of the available scores as clearly as possible in advance.